ivonunes/inkstead-writer/docs/syndication/index.md

 }
 ```

-Provider names are `mastodon`, `bluesky`, `pixelfed`, `flickr`, and `buffer`.
-Enabled providers are offered as defaults when you create posts and are checked by `doctor` and `requirements`.
+Provider names are `mastodon`, `bluesky`, `pixelfed`, `flickr` and `buffer`.
+Enabled providers are offered as defaults when you create posts, and the `doctor` and `requirements` commands check that everything they need is in place.

 Buffer reaches several networks from one account, so its targets name the network too, as `buffer:x` or `buffer:linkedin`.
-See the [Buffer guide](/syndication/buffer/).
+See the [Buffer guide](buffer.md).

+## Opting a post in

-Each post still opts in individually.
-Add `syndicate` to a post:
+Enabling a provider only makes it available; each post still opts in individually.
+Add a `syndicate` list to a post's frontmatter:

 ```yaml
 syndicate:
   - provider-name
 ```

+When you publish, the post goes to every provider in its list.

+## What each post sends

-Titled posts syndicate as title plus canonical URL.
-Untitled notes syndicate as native social posts.
-Untitled photo notes syndicate as native social posts with attached photos when the selected provider supports media uploads.
+Titled posts go out as the title plus a link to the post on your site.
+Untitled notes go out as native social posts made from their text.
+Untitled photo notes go out as native social posts with the photos attached, when the chosen service supports media uploads.

-For photo notes, Inkstead Writer prepares temporary optimised copies when a service has image size or dimension limits.
+When a service has image size or dimension limits, Inkstead Writer prepares temporary optimised copies of a photo note's images to fit.
 Your original files stay unchanged.

+`./inkstead-writer publish` deploys the site before syndication runs; see [what publishing does](../deployment/index.md#what-publishing-does) for the full order.

+## How results are recorded

-After each attempt, Inkstead Writer writes the result back to the post under `syndication`, so the post records what happened.
-Successful targets are marked `published`, failed targets record the error, and recorded targets are never attempted again automatically.
-Syndication failures are logged but do not fail `publish` or your CI pipeline.
+After each attempt, Inkstead Writer writes the result back into the post's frontmatter under `syndication`, so the post itself records what happened.
+A successful target looks like this:

-To retry a failed target, fix the cause, then delete that provider's entry from the post's `syndication` block and publish again.

-Example results:

 ```yaml
 syndication: